Any funds you don’t spend on apprenticeship programmes will expire after 24 months; for example, funds paid in May 2017 expired in May 2019.

 Decide who will be an apprentice.
 Remember, apprentices can be current employees too – do you want to develop current staff or hire new talent?

-We provide digital-first, fully supported apprenticeships that use self-directed online learning to maximise flexibility for your organisation.
+Through our partners, we help provide CIPD-accredited HR and L&D apprenticeships that use self-directed online learning to maximise flexibility for your organisation.